manosbatsis/spring-cloud-user-management/README.md

 - [Docker-Compose](https://docs.docker.com/compose/install/)

 ### Modules
+- config-service: Uses Spring Cloud Config Server as a configuration server in the `native` mode.
+The configuration files are placed on the classpath.
+- discovery-service: Uses Spring Cloud Netflix Eureka as an embedded discovery server.
 - user-service: RESTful API for `User` records.
 Uses JPA for RDBMS persistence.
   Acts as a producer for user events.
 - event-service: Consumer and RESTful API for user events.
 Uses Cassandra for persistence.